GPS Tracking

 Exporting list of trips.

-Use filter to only show trips started or finished in the certain month if you need to create a list only for that month.
+Use the filter to only show trips started or finished in a certain month if you need to create a list only for that month.

-Then use action button to open the preview with the list of the filtered trips.
-Preview window has its own action button to do “whatever” with the list, open in Numbers/Excel, send by email, save to iCloud/Dropbox, unlimited options here.
+Then use the action button to open the preview with the list of filtered trips.
+The preview window has its own action button to do “whatever” with the list, open in Numbers/Excel, send by email, save to iCloud/Dropbox, unlimited options here.

 SHARING SINGLE TRACK DATA